 This Zen master is not worried.
 “I’ve laid down entire records in a day,” he says, between sips.
 “The first Minus 5 record I played on, I believe we recorded and overdubbed nine songs in a day.
 They were all mixed in a day.
 I think that’s even better than the first Beatles album.
 People say it was recorded in a day, but in fact it wasn’t.
 Certainly their songs were more popular.”

-“Record-making can be just a real pain in the ass, especially when there are a lot of people involved and they don’t see eye-to-eye,” he said.
-“There was a general consensus on aim here: To be guys in a rock band playing music.”
+“Record-making can be just a real pain in the ass, especially when there are a lot of people involved and they don’t see eye-to-eye,” he says.
+“There was a general consensus on aim here: to be guys in a rock band playing music.”

 Zen master, indeed.

-MAKING HASTE.
 Stripped down.
 That’s exactly what Accelerate sounds like.
 It’s a fitting name: guitars thrash, cymbals crash, and the album’s 11 tracks sound like they’ve been recorded in one high-speed session.
-Really, the album took nine weeks — which is pretty swift for R.E.M., according to Rieflin.
+Really, the album took nine weeks—which is pretty swift for R.E.M., according to Rieflin.

-Among the album’s tracks and the “battalion of B-sides” that didn’t make it onto the record, Rieflin said his favorite is the first single from the record, the poppy, big-riff “Supernatural Superserious.”
+Among the album’s tracks and the “battalion of B-sides” that didn’t make it onto the record, Rieflin says his favorite is the first single from the record, the poppy, big-riffed “Supernatural Superserious.”

 Keeping the balance of recording and playing live in R.E.M. has been a rewarding exercise.
 “Recorded music vs. live music is like a love letter versus a hot date,” he says.
 “I like writing.
 I like playing with the skills it takes to write a love letter.
 I like working with those elements.
 But, like everyone else, I like a good, hot, steamy date.”

-FROM INDUSTRIAL TO INDUSTRY.
 Rieflin began his musical life playing the piano.
 His first public performance, playing Beatles and Credence Clearwater songs at age ten, was on a spring day in 1971 at a Unitarian church on 35th Street in Seattle, not terribly far from where he currently lives.
-“I still have the program,” he said.
+“I still have the program,” he says.
 Four years later, he joined his first band.

-“Some friends called and said their drummer hadn’t shown up for band rehearsal and would I sit in,” he said.
+“Some friends called and said their drummer hadn’t shown up for band rehearsal and would I sit in,” he remembers.
 “I hadn’t played in three years.
-Little did I know — I also wasn’t very good.
+Little did I know, I also wasn’t very good.
 Apparently, I was better than their real drummer, and I was asked to join the band, and I did.
 I’ve played drums pretty regularly since then.”

 “I played three songs on that record.
 It was an exceptionally unpleasant three weeks spent in Texas.”